-We underline that climate change is one of the greatest challenges of our time. ...
-We recognize the critical impacts of climate change and the potential impacts of response measures on countries particularly vulnerable to its adverse effects and stress the need to establish a comprehensive adaptation programme including international support.1 [Underlining added]
+We underline that climate change is one of the greatest challenges of our time....
+We recognize the critical impacts of climate change and the potential impacts of response measures on countries particularly vulnerable to its adverse effects and stress the need to establish acomprehensive adaptation programme including international support.1 [Underlining added]

 In December 2010, the Cancun Agreement2 of the United Nations Framework Convention on Climate Change Sixteenth Conference of the Parties adopted similar wording.

-Climate change is now an issue on the front pages of most newspapers, discussed on radio and television shows and debated in most parliaments.
-From an environmental issue of the 1980's and 1990's, it has evolved into a global economic, social and political issue, often pitting energy consumption and development issues against a changing climate.
+The 17th Conference of the Parties (held in Durban from 28 November to 11 December 2011) included in its decisions:3 evolved into a global economic, social and political issue, often pitting energy consumption and development issues against a changing climate.
 In this Knowledge Synthesis Report, the focus is on security - human security and its relationship to human vulnerability, personal health security, food security and water security.
 All of these elements of human security are affected by climate change and are interconnected and addressing climate-change impacts on them requires (a) an interdisciplinary approach; (b) a systems (broader) view and (c) mobilization of all involved.
 Canadian security also is dependent on many international issues.
 For the purpose of this paper, climate security is defined as: "that achieved through the implementation of measures that ensure the defence and maintenance of the social, political and economic stability of a country and of the human population, including freedom from fear and want - both state and human security - from the affects of climate change and global-to-local responses to it."
-Since "providing security for the nation and for its citizens remains the most important responsibility of government3 security against the impacts of a changing climate and responses to it must be seen as an integral role of government.
+Since "providing security for the nation and for its citizens remains the most important responsibility of government"4 security against the impacts of a changing climate and responses to it must be seen as an integral role of government.
 This report examines climate change through this broad security lens: the security of Canada and Canadians.